andrey-git/home-assistant-custom-ui/README.md

 ## Features available for all domains

 ### Context-aware names
 Show entities in groups with group-specific names.
-For example if you have a *Yard Light* and a *Yard Sensor* a group named *Yard*, you could name the entities as *Light* and *Sensor* in the group only by using `friendly_names` attribute.
+For example if you have a *Yard Light* and a *Yard Sensor* in a group named *Yard*, you could name the entities as *Light* and *Sensor* in the group only by using `friendly_names` attribute.

 Example:
 ```yaml